wjam/dotfiles/README.md

   5. `sudo ifconfig en6 10.11.99.2`
   6. If the mac address always stays the same (matches SHA-256 `e3d9ad308787a51594be1fbf589bf41479f45df173784e1e7c0657f7b3383edb`), then:
      * `for f in $(ifconfig -l); do if [ "$(ifconfig $f | grep ether | cut -d' ' -f2)" = "$MAC_ADDRESS" ]; then; sudo ifconfig $f 10.11.99.2; fi; done`
+* Unable to install Visual Studio Code extensions - getting the error `unable to get local issuer certificate`
+  * Unset `Http: Proxy Strict SSL` setting.
+HTTPS traffic is being intercepted and this can be verified by going to https://google.com and checking who the certificate is signed by.

 ## ShellCheck notes
 * Use `foo | while read` to loop through a list of items